Discover more from System Design Newsletter

 1. Single Responsibility Principle

-They didn’t bother to build an advertising network or a social media platform.
+And didn’t bother to build an advertising network or a social media platform.

-They eliminated feature creep at all costs.
+Also they eliminated feature creep at all costs.

-They focused on the reliability of WhatsApp over everything else.
+Besides they focused on the reliability of WhatsApp over everything else.

 2. Technology Stack

-provides high scalability with a tiny footprint
+Provides high scalability with a tiny footprint

-Hot loading makes it easier to deploy code changes without a server restart or traffic redirection.
+Hot loading makes it easier to deploy code changes without a server restart.
+Or traffic redirection.
 In simple words, Hot loading offers high availability.

 3. Why Reinvent the Wheel?

-Do not reinvent the wheel - either use open source or buy a commercial solution.
+Don’t reinvent the wheel - either use open source or buy a commercial solution.

 Ejabberd is an open-source real-time messaging server written in Erlang.

-WhatsApp leveraged third-party services such as Google Push to provide push notifications.
+Besides WhatsApp leveraged third-party services such as Google Push to provide push notifications.

 4. Cross-Cutting Concerns

-Cross-cutting concerns are things that affect many parts of a product and are hard to separate.
+Cross-cutting concerns are things that affect many parts of a product.
+And are hard to separate.
 For example, monitoring and alerting the health of the services.

 Continuous integration is the process of merging the code changes regularly into a central repository.

 Continuous delivery is the process of code deployment to a testing or production environment.
-Continuous delivery is often automated.

 5. Scalability